fnproject/fn/docs/packaging.md

 * Create a Docker image for your function with an ENTRYPOINT
 * Push your Docker image to a registry (Docker Hub by default)

 Once it's pushed to a registry, you can use it by referencing it when adding a route.

-## Using fnctl
+## Using fn

 This is the easiest way to build, package and publish your functions.